Australia in the Korean War: Australia's involvement

 By the time 3 RAR arrived in Pusan on 28 September, the KPA was in retreat.
 Under UN Supreme Commander, General Douglas MacArthur, UN forces were conducting a successful amphibious assault at Inchon and a breakout from the Pusan Perimeter on the southern tip of the Korean peninsula.
 A steady advance began, driving the North Koreans northwards towards the 38th Parallel.
-In October, the UN forces began their advance into North Korea and 3 RAR wereinvolved in its first major action near Pyongyang.
+In October, the UN forces began their advance into North Korea and 3 RAR were involved in its first major action near Pyongyang.

 By 21 October, the US 24th Infantry Division, with the 27th British Commonwealth Brigade leading, crossed the Taedong River at Pyongyang and headed north.
-The next day the Australians of 3 RAR took the lead in the advance, and C Company wasthe leading company.
+The next day the Australians of 3 RAR took the lead in the advance, and C Company was the leading company.

 Battle of Yongyu

 At 07:00 on 22 October 1950, C Company, 3 RAR advanced with 7 Platoon leading, mounted on tanks of D Company, US 89th Tank Battalion, followed by the rest of the company in motorized transport.
 At 09:00 and 1 mi north of Yongyu, C Company came under fire from an apple orchard on the slopes of Hill 163 in YD 2354 (map grid location).
-It became apparent that C Company had driven into KPA which was in the process of forming up an attack the Americans.
+It became apparent that C Company had driven into KPA which was in the process of forming up an attack on the Americans.
 At 09:30, 7 and 8 Platoons attacked the high ground east of the road, with 9 Platoon in reserve holding the road and northern flank.

-The attacking platoons went uphill through the apple trees and, although outnumbered, the Australians pressed their attack.
-The platoons continued on to their objective to the vital ground.
-The KPA outposts were captured with comparatively little resistance, with the KPA'sr attention directed north around efforts to a to break out past the American forces.
+The attacking platoons advanced uphill through the apple trees and, although outnumbered, the Australians pressed their attack.
+The platoons continued on to their objective, which was the vital ground.
+The KPA outposts were captured with comparatively little resistance, with the KPA's attention directed north around efforts to break out past the American forces.
 Thereafter, with the KPA's focus elsewhere, the advance by C Company was met with disorganized resistance.

 The Australians reported approximately 150 KPA killed, 239 wounded, and 200 captured as a result of the action at a cost of seven wounded.
 The operations in Sunchon had achieved much more.
 The American 187 RCT claimed 3818 KPA captured, 805 killed, and 681 wounded for the loss of 46 jump casualties and 65 battle casualties.
 Despite heavy casualties, several hundred KPA remained in and around the battlefield.
 However, with the link up complete, re-deployment for the continuation of the advance commenced.
 Within the British Commonwealth Brigade, 1st Battalion, Middlesex Regiment passed through and assumed the lead in the drive towards the Yalu River.
 The Americans reassembled and drove north to rejoin their regiment which returned to Pyongyang by the other route.
-The Australians, along with the 1 United Kingdom ASHR led by Lieutenant Colonel George Nielson, crossed the Taesong River and advanced towards Pyongyang.
+The Australians, along with the 1 United Kingdom Argyll and Sutherland Highlanders Regiment led by Lieutenant Colonel George Nielson, crossed the Taesong River and advanced towards Pyongyang.